 Denise says, “At Easterseals, we know Emily is with people who adore her.
 Staff light up when they see her.
 Counselors who got to know Emily when she was younger attending Camp Sunnyside, come back to see her at Life Club during the summer.”

 Emily has had some amazing opportunities, including singing for President Obama when he was visiting her high school, and singing the national anthem for local teams including the Iowa Wild, Iowa Cubs, Barnstorms and Des Moines Buccaneers.

 She currently holds the title of Dreams Made True Jr. Miss Queen.
-She was the 2017 Iowa Miss Amazing Jr. Miss Queen and will be competing for that title again this year.
+She was the 2017 Iowa Miss Amazing Jr. Miss Queen.
 Emily also serves as an Easterseals Iowa Ambassador.